 |Birch, Yellow||1,260 lbf (5,600 N)|

 Is Beech wood toxic?

-Beech wood is non-toxic and naturally save.
+Beech wood is non-toxic and naturally safe.
 So it is not harmful to babies and pets.
-It can be used for lolly sticks, chopping boards and worktops in the kitchen.
+It can be used for lolly sticks, chopping boards, and worktops in the kitchen.
 It is also widely used for making wooden toys.

 How to identify Beech Tree?